BBai-Tips/bbai/FILE_HANDLING.md

    - Suitable for >10 files or >50KB total

 3. **Large File Handling:**
-   - For files >1MB, consider chunking and loading relevant sections as needed
+   - For files >1MB, implement content-based chunking
+   - Load relevant sections as needed (to be implemented with embedding storage and search)

 ## File Updates

 - Replace the original file with the edited version in the conversation
-- Maintain a separate log of changes for reference if needed
+- Maintain a separate log of changes for each conversation using ConversationPersistence

 ## File Metadata